Applying for a student visa

 MIT will arrange your initial OSHC membership through BUPA.
 Your Letter of Offer will detail the OSHC fees you are required to pay.
 Payment must be made prior to entering Australia, and you are responsible for renewing your membership annually.

-As an International student, you are permitted to engage in paid employment for up to 20 hours per-week, during course study periods, and full-time during scheduled course breaks.
+As an International student, you are permitted to engage in paid employment for up to 40 hours per fortnight, during course study periods, and full-time during scheduled course breaks.
 However, it should be kept in mind that work may not be readily available, and you should not rely on this form of income to support your study and living costs.

 Education Services for Overseas Students (ESOS)